 Gen Douglas MacArthur and MajGen Edward M. Almond examine a map at Kimpo Airfield shortly before the general's departure for Japan.
 MacArthur would tell the Joint Chiefs of Staff that "his forces were pounding at the gates of Seoul."
+National Archives Photo (USA) 111-SC349084 were available to treat prisoners of war and Korean civilians; the latter were second in number only to the Marines were able to count 275 enemy dead.
+The four remaining T-34s, two damaged, two intact, were found abandoned nearby.
+The 1st and 3d Battalions renewed their attack and converged on Barrow's position against negligible resistance.

 Navy Hospital Corpsmen Richard E. Rosegoom and Frank J. Yasso, assigned to the 1st Marine Division, give first aid to a wounded North Korean while another prisoner is marched to the rear.
-While always there for Marines, corpsmen also were available to treat prisoners of war and Korean civilians; the latter were second in number only to the Marines themselves.
+While always there for Marines, corpsmen also